jtwaleson/wizard-engine/README.md

 # Wizard Engine

-This is a simple library for creating wizards in Vue.js.
+This is a simple library for creating complx wizards in Vue.js.

-It allows you to create dialogs that are normal Vue components, but with some extra functionality to make them easier to use in a wizard.
+The core idea is to present components one by one and use `await` to wait for the user's response.
+This way we can program the logic of wizards with the power of the programming language, like any regular other program.
+The dialogs are just normal Vue components, so they can be as complex as you want.

 It's not published as a package yet so you can just use it as inspiration and copy parts of it into your project.